amitgajbhiye/biencoder_concept_property/README.md

 ### BERT Base Models ###

 To generate the embeddings from BERT-base model use the configuration file - `configs/generate_embeddings/get_concept_property_embeddings_contrastive_bert_base.json`.
-To get the embeddings from these models change the `pretrained_model_path` in the configuration file to one of the following:
+To get the embedding change the `pretrained_model_path` in the configuration file to one of the following:

 -`entropy_infonce_joint_loss_cnetp_pretrain_bb_bienc_bert_base_uncased.pt` : Model jointly trained on contrastive and cross-entropy loss.